ikluft/prefvote/doc/PrefVote_YAML_input.md

 The second YAML document contains a list of ballots.
 Each ballot item in the list is an array containing the choices in order from highest to lowest preference.

-Example:
+Example: ordering for 5 of the available 6 choices.
 <pre>
   - [BORING, EVIL, FACTIOUS, ABNORMAL, CHAOTIC]
 </pre>

-If input ties are allowed by the voting method and the vote configuration, ties may be
+If input ties/equality are allowed by the voting method and the vote configuration, they may be indicated by a list within the list at the proper placement for the tied/equal items.

-Example:
+Example: two items tied for 2nd place
 <pre>
   - [BORING, [EVIL, FACTIOUS], ABNORMAL, CHAOTIC]
 </pre>